ZIHAOLU1289/EN.663.667.01.FA19-Decision-Analytics-Fundamentals/README.md

 # EN.663.667.01.FA19-Decision-Analytics-Fundamentals Project
 # Analyzing the games

 My research question is about games because i am a game lover.
-My orginal problems are will all the game players share the same habbits like me ( i play games 1am to 4am in the morning )?
+My orginal problems are: will all the game players share the same habbits like me ( i play games 1am to 4am in the morning )?
 And if i got a few fund in my hand, should i invest the survival game because it's so famous for the past few years?

 My initial solutions are yes to these two problems.
 The suggestion for that is 1 to 4 am is the time slot when i saw most of friends either online or in game.
 Also, although the players of survival game is decreasing, it's still a hot game that has the potential for us to invest.
+The value of investment will be the future implication of my finding.

 # Academic Question (into & broadside)
 1. What games are most famous from the past year ( Briefly Describe )